Field of Study

 1 Year (3 Semesters, September to August)

-(a) Hold a BA/BSc (Hons) degree in Architecture, awarded on the equivalent of not less than 240 ECTS credits, from an accredited school of architecture, passed at Second Class Honours Grade II (2:2)or higher;
+(a) Hold a BA/BSc (Hons) in Architecture, awarded on the equivalent of not less than 240 ECTS credits, from an accredited Architecture Programme, passed at Second Class Honours Grade II (2:2) or higher;

-(b) *Holders of BA/BSc (Hons) Architecture degree with less than Second Class Honours Grade II (2:2) PLUS a period of work-based learning presented in the form of a portfolio of a standard equivalent to, or higher than, Second Class Honours Grade II.
+(b) Holders of BA/BSc (Hons) in Architecture with less than Second Class Honours Grade II (2:2) PLUS a period of work-based learning presented in the form of a portfolio of a standard equivalent to, or higher than, Second Class Honours Grade II (2:2).

-Location: Cork Centre for Architectural Education, Copley Street, Cork
+Cork Centre for Architectural Education, Douglas Street, Cork T23 AD7R